 What is the EBacc?

-The English Baccalaureate (EBacc) was recently introduced by the Government.
-It is an additional measure that recognises a pupil has studied a specific range of courses and has attained a minimum of a grade C in each of these.
+The English Baccalaureate (EBacc) is an additional measure that recognises a pupil has studied a specific range of courses and has attained a minimum of a grade 4 in each of these.
 This may well become a measure that Colleges, universities & employees use to judge students’ academic achievements.
-With this in mind most students are encouraged to choose two Ebacc subjects as well as the core.
+With this in mind most students are encouraged to choose two EBacc subjects as well as the core.

 The combination of subjects pupils must study at GCSE to attain the EBacc at Arts & Media School are:

 The English Baccalaureate

 Academic subjects are the foundation of the curriculum here at Arts & Media School Islington and the English Baccalaureate is a qualification offered as a precursor to studying A-levels.

 At Arts & Media School Islington all pupils follow an academic core GCSE pathway and then have an enrichment of a choice of subjects from the Arts and Media field.

 To obtain the EBacc it is essential that you have selected either Geography or History (you may, of course, choose BOTH Geography and History if you wish) and either Spanish or French.
 But, remember, you must attain a minimum of a grade 4 in ALL of these subjects to attain the EBacc.

 The following subjects are studied by most students in Years 10 and 11 if they wish to complete the EBacc: